Your Guide to Driving While Prohibited by Criminal Driving Lawyers in Kelowna

 - Where you were not permitted to be operating the vehicle.

 In addition to the immediate punishments associated with a conviction for driving while prohibited, it can have wide-ranging negative consequences on your future.
 You may have difficulties securing employment in the area of your choice, especially in roles that require driving.
 Furthermore, your insurance rates will almost certainly increase (contact your insurance agency for specifics).
-One of the most serious long-term consequences is the lifelong criminal record that results from a conviction, which can hinder immigration and travel.
+One of the most serious long-term consequences is the lifelong criminal record that results from a conviction, which can hinder immigration, travel and child custody.

 Therefore, even if you intend on accepting responsibility for this type of offence, it is worthwhile to explore your options and consider all the potential penalties.
 Often, good representation can result in no criminal record.
 Furthermore, a community-based sentence may be obtained even where the Crown is seeking jail time.